George Lake Project

 In the far northeast corner of the property, a magnetic and EM anomaly are associated with iron formation of the Spence Lake formation.
 Iron-exhalites may be genetically linked to SEDEX-type mineralization and are worth further investigation.

 Recommended exploration work for the George Lake Property includes data compilation of diamond drill hole logs, drill core geochemistry, and soil/rock geochemistry.
-This will help to identify exploratory gaps and identify target areas that would benefit from modern exploration tequniques.
+This will help to identify exploratory gaps and identify target areas that would benefit from modern exploration techniques.
 Field work should include soil sampling, airborne and ground based time-domain EM & magnetic surveys, and diamond drilling.

 Modelling of drill core data to constrain subsurface geology and mineralization attitudes including delineation of the George Lake deposit and identification of new targets.